Staggering natural landscapes, mythical tales and unique cuisine awaits you on your cruise to Norway.

 Linda Kazmerski is an experienced traveller, so she offered some words of wisdom for anyone looking to make a trip to Scandinavia: “Norway’s weather can change at the drop of a hat, so be sure to pack one along with a few other staples that will help you stay warm and dry.
 When packing, opt for practicality and comfort over style.
 If you can achieve all three with your essentials, which includes a wool sweater, layers for protection against wind and rain, and waterproof footwear, you’ll have no problem fitting in with the locals while staying comfortable.”

 Temperatures range between -20°C in the remote northern corners in January and February to around 17 °C in the summer.
-Your packing list will be determined by the time of year that you are visiting, as well as the activities you’re likely to do while you are there.
+Your packing list will be determined by whether you're going on a summer or winter cruise, as well as the activities you’re likely to do while you are there.

 The colder months